Azure/terraform-state-importer/README.md

       - "00000000-0000-0000-0000-000000000002"
     ```

-1. Create the folder with your destination module.
+1. Create a folder with your destination module.
 This is the module you want to import the resources into.
 The tool will run a Terraform plan against this module and analyze the plan to determine which resources can be mapped to existing Azure resource IDs.

     In most cases, this will be a pre-existing repository that you just need to clone to your local machine.

+    ```powershell
+    git clone <URL to your module repository> ~/terraform-module
+    ```

 1. Now you can run the tool.
 The tool will query Azure for all resources in the specified subscriptions and run a Terraform plan against the module you provided.

-    ```bash
+    ```powershell
-    ./terraform-state-importer --terraformModulePath <path to your terraform module> --config <path to your config.yaml>
+    ./terraform-state-importer --terraformModulePath ~/terraform-module --config ./config.yaml
     ```

 1. The tool will run and output an `issues.csv` file into the folder where your terraform module resides.
 This file is required for the next phase of the tool.